Everything to Know About Camera Lens Fungus

 Balsam Separation

 Balsam separation is where the bond between lens elements begins to delaminate.
-Historically Canada balsam was used, but now epoxies are used.
+Historically, Canada balsam was used, which came from the balsam fir tree.
+Hence the name.

 Haze